tknerr/bills-kitchen/GETTING_STARTED.md

 mount -t vboxsf -o uid=`id -u vagrant`,gid=`id -g vagrant` v-root /vagrant
 ```

 You can ignore the error message at the bottom.
-This just means that it couldn't mount the
+This just means that it couldn't mount any shared folders due to the Virtualbox Guetadditions not being installed.

 You can verify that the Chef Server VM is running using `vagrant status chef_server`: